kytaylor/employee-summary/README.md

 # employee-summary
-A Node prokect that allows you to enter in employee information and generates an HTML page with the information inputted.
+A Node project that allows you to enter in employee information and generates an HTML page with the information inputted.

 # Usage
 ![Image1]()